SwezyDev/MultiExodus/README.md

 * Performs file operations using `shutil` and `pathlib`.
 * Updates window title with wallet count and current time via a `background thread`.
 * Validates the running executable with `SHA-256`, checks GitHub for newer releases, downloads the latest installer, and launches it using `os.startfile`.
+* Connects to Discord RPC via `pypresence` using the `Application ID` from the discord developer portal.

 ---

 ## ⚖️ License